SiliconLabs/wisun-br-linux-docker/README.md

     ssh-add -l

-The process to work with ssh keys is lengthy described in [GitHub documentation][1].

-To summary, if `ssh-add` cannot open a connection to your authentication agent, you can run a local agent with:
+The process to work with ssh keys is described at length in the [GitHub documentation][1].
+To summarize, if `ssh-add` cannot open a connection to your authentication agent, you can run a local agent with:

     eval $(ssh-agent)

-If the agent has no identities, ensure that your key is available in` ~/.ssh` and register them with:
+If the agent has no identities, ensure that your key file is available under ` ~/.ssh` and register them with:

-    ssh-add
+    ssh-add <key_file>

-Finally, check you are able to clone the repository:
+Finally, check that you are able to clone the repository:

     git clone ssh://git@github.com/SiliconLabs/wisun-br-linux

-If you still don't have access, maybe your key does not match the key of your Gihub account or you don't have permission to access the `wisun-br-linux` repository.
+If you still don't have access, maybe your key does not match the key of your GitHub account or you don't have permission to access the `wisun-br-linux` repository.

 [1]: https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh

-### I want to use this architecture for production
+## I want to use this architecture for production

-By default, this docker uses a method called Neighbor Discovery Proxy (NDP Proxy).
-It works with most IPv6 network topologies without touching the network infra.
+By default, this Docker image uses a method called Neighbor Discovery Protocol Proxy (NDP Proxy).
+It works with most IPv6 network topologies without touching the network infrastructure.
 However, it does not scale very well and you may find limitations in corner cases.
-For production, prefer the subnet mode (aka Prefix Delegation) or even better use DHCPv6-PD protocol (not presented in this docker).
+For production, prefer the subnet mode (aka Prefix Delegation) or even better use DHCPv6-PD protocol (not presented in this Docker image).

-### I have no IPv6 network
+## I have no IPv6 network

 This project does not aim to provide IPv6 connectivity.
 If your ISP does not provide IPv6, you can either: